MRU-F2025-COMP3504/mru-exchange/README.md

 ### Running

-We recommend using [docker](https://www.docker.com/) to ensure consistent dependency behaviours for all environments and deploy to production.
+We recommend using [docker](https://www.docker.com/) for application behaviour consistency on all environments and deploy to production.
 Depending on the running host that the codebase lives on and how docker is installed, running docker may require **root or administrator priviledges**.

 #### Production